-Molly's husband Rick was a gang leader somewhere in the middle west.
-When he's shot, the tough woman moves to S.F. with a couple of the gang to start anew.
-Disguised as a noble woman, she ...
+Molly's husband Rick was a gang leader in Kansas City.
+When he's shot, the tough woman moves to San Francisco with a couple of the gang to start anew.
+Disguised as a rich woman, she and her...

 See full summary »

 There is a problem with foreign nationals using Cuba as a convenient jumping off point for illegal entry into the United States.
 So U.S. Immigration Service Agent Peter Karczag (John Hodiak...
 See full summary »